George P. Dietz

-George P. Dietz (February 27, 1928 – April 23, 2007) was a German-born American publisher and writer known for his far-right and neo-Nazi views.
+George Phillip Dietz (February 27, 1928 – April 23, 2007) was a German-born American publisher and writer known for his far-right and neo-Nazi views.
 The Anti-Defamation League described him in 1980 as running "the largest anti-Semitic propaganda mill in the United States."

 Biography

 Dietz was born on April 23, 1928, in the Weimar Republic.
-His father was a member of the Sturmabteilung, and during the Third Reich, Dietz was part of the Hitler Youth.
-In 1957, he emigrated to the United States and became a U.S. citizen in 1962 while living in New Jersey.
-Later, he moved to Roane County, West Virginia, where he worked as a real estate agent and owned a printing press.
+His father Heinrich Dietz was a member of the Sturmabteilung, and during the Third Reich, Dietz was part of the Hitler Youth.
+In May 1957, he emigrated to the United States and became a U.S. citizen in 1962 while living in New Jersey.
+Later, he moved to Liverpool in 1971 and then to Spencer in 1998, where he worked as a real estate agent and owned a printing press.
+He was married to Elsbeth “Betty” Winter on December 18, 1948.
+They had two children together.

 In late May, 1974 he joined the John Birch Society and started an American Opinion Bookstore in Reedy.
-With that he started to published the Liberty Bell that took part of the Kanawha County Textbook War using the JBS arguments of Communist conspiracy to promoted multiracialism.
-In 1975 he left the JBS due to anti-Semitic issues and the Liberty Bell started to publish neo-Nazi material.
-Then he called Robert Welch a "Talmudic tool to for the destruction of the White People in America".
+With that he started to published the Liberty Bell that took part of the Kanawha County Textbook War using the JBS arguments of Communist conspiracy to promote multiracialism.
+In 1975 he left the JBS due to antisemitic issues and the Liberty Bell started to publish neo-Nazi material.
+Then he called Robert Welch a "Talmudic tool for the destruction of the White people of America".
+He ran both the Liberty Bell Publications and White Power Publications companies.
+In May 1977, Simon Wiesenthal revealed that Dietz, along with 80 other neo-Nazis, was linked to the Patriotic Legal Fund, an organization that financed Nazi criminals who were fugitives from justice.

-He also started to published the neo-Nazi publication White Power Report, and the German neo-Nazi magazine Der Schulungsbrief through Liberty Bell Publications in which he also published anti-Semitic, neo-Nazi and Holocaust denier books.
-Revilo P. Oliver was also a regular contributor to Liberty Bell.
+He also started to published the neo-Nazi publication White Power Report, and the German neo-Nazi magazine Der Schulungsbrief through Liberty Bell Publications in which he also published antisemitic, neo-Nazi and Holocaust denier books.
+Among the books Dietz distributed were army training manuals and works by Adolf Hitler, George Lincoln Rockwell, Francis Parker Yockey, Friedrich Nietzsche, and Ezra Pound.
 He also distributed Nazi memorabilia.
-He later helped Louis Beam establish his BBS Aryan Liberty Network of the Aryan Nations and later he helped Tom Metzger to establish White Aryan Resistance bulletin.
+In March 1984 he created the first white supremacist bulletin board system called Liberty Bell Net, late he helped Louis Beam establish his BBS Aryan Liberty Network of the Aryan Nations and later he helped Tom Metzger to establish White Aryan Resistance bulletin.